4U6U57/cmps011-pt.s17-grading/pa1/RUBRIC.md

 5 points for submitting some other `.java` file

-5 points for not submitting any Java file (charity, due to major deductions elsewhere).
+5 points for not submitting any Java file (charity, same as prev).

 ### Compilation Issues
 > 25 points, 5 minimum